ZenithVal/OSCLock/README.md

+# OSCLock

-This app can control an eseesmart Bluetooth lock.
-Personally tested it with [this lock.](https://www.amazon.com/gp/product/B096S7PTS1) <br> We take no responsibility for unsafe usage and provide no warranty.
+This app can control any bluetooth lock that uses the ESmartLock app.
+It's been tested it with [this lock.](https://amzn.to/3JAGxmm) <br> A simple use case might be throwing regular keys into a lockbox secured by the bluetooth lock. <br> We take no responsibility for unsafe usage and provide no warranty.
 Have a backup plan!

 <br>